dhansel/Altair8800-IOBus/07-speech-processor/README.md

 This card is not based on an existing card for the Altair.
-There must have been some cards to provide speech output but I am not aware of any such card.
-This card attaches a
+There must have been some cards to provide speech output but I am not aware of any.
+The card here attaches a
 [General Instruments SP0256-AL2](https://en.wikipedia.org/wiki/General_Instrument_SP0256)
 speech processor to the I/O bus.